kevinfarrugia/react-recipes/recipes/set-state.md

 }
 ```

 What if it turns out __your new value coincides with your old value__?
-Starting with React 16, you can `return null` from the updater function to prevent the state from updating unnecessarily.
+Starting with React 16, you can `return null` from the updater function to prevent the state from updating pointlessly.
 In the example below, our counter is capped at 100:

 ```js
 increment() {